 The Lawson Health Research Institute (Lawson) is committed to providing a safe and productive laboratory environment for its faculty, staff, students, and volunteers to work in.
-Lawson's biosafety manual and associated policies and Safe Work Practices (SWPs) are developed in association with The University of Western Ontario (Western), St. Joseph's Health Care (St. Joseph's), and London Health Sciences Centre (LHSC).
+Lawson's biosafety manual and associated policies and Standard Operating Procedures (SOPs) are developed in association with The University of Western Ontario (Western), St. Joseph's Health Care (St. Joseph's), and London Health Sciences Centre (LHSC).
 The purpose of this manual is to guide lab personnel on the safe use of biological materials that have the potential to cause harm to people and animals.
 The goal is to prevent any incidents or accidents that could result in physical harm or in a laboratory-acquired infection (LAI) of lab workers, and to protect the general public and environment from possible exposure to biological agents or toxins.

-Lawson will comply with all applicable Federal, Provincial, and Municipal legislation with respect to health and safety, and will keep abreast of any changes in such legislation and communicate them to the necessary individuals.
+Lawson will comply with all applicable Federal, Provincial, and Municipal legislation with respect to health and safety, and will keep abreast of any changes in this legislation in order to communicate any changes to the appropriate individuals.
 Legislated standards in health and safety are accepted by Lawson as the minimum acceptable standards, and Lawson reserves the right to establish and enforce more stringent standards as may be appropriate.
 Such policies are considered as binding upon all faculty, staff, students, and volunteers.
-All laboratories are to take full responsibility for any visitors entering the laboratory and must ensure they are briefed on lab specific safety and policies prior to entering the laboratory.
+All laboratories are to take full responsibility for any visitors entering the laboratory and must ensure they are briefed on lab-specific safety and policies prior to entering the laboratory (Lawson Visitor guideline).